fjornelas/parzenpy/README.md

 # Background

-A Parzen window also known as a Kernel Density Estimation function which was developed by Emanuel Parzen.
-See reference:
+A Parzen window also known as a Kernel Density Estimation function which was developed by Emanuel Parzen (see reference)

 > E. Parzen, “Mathematical Considerations in the Estimation of Spectra”, Technometrics, Vol. 3, No. 2 (May, 1961), pp. 167-    190.

-It is a non-parametric estimation method that can apply smoothing by fitting a 4-th order spline window to frequency spectra.
+is a non-parametric estimation method that can apply smoothing by fitting a 4th order spline window to frequency spectra.
 In this case we apply the function to smooth Fourier Amptlitude Spectra (FAS).
-Example of this can be found in the test folder of this repository.

 # Installation
 parzenpy is available using pip and can be installed with: